yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

 **Instructions:**
 Go to the materials page of the course website.
 Read your assigned section.
 You may find it helpful to quickly skim through abstracts / titles of the listed papers.
 Create a positive feedback cycle following the below template.
+Please pay particular attention to the way the cycle reinforces societal misconceptions.

 <table>
 <thead>